papermerge/documentation/README.md

 For each papermerge major version there is separate repository branch in this repository.

-For example: Papermerge 2.0.x documentation can be found in branch 2.0.x of this repository.
+Papermerge 2.0.x documentation can be found in branch 2.0.x of this repository.
 Papermerge 2.1.x documentation is found in branch 2.1.x.
 Master branch in this repository corresponds to latest (in development) version of papermerge.